LukeCircle/coh-theme/README.md

 N.B.
 There are other plugins which have been used, and so unless you have a good reason to remove them, please don't.

 ##Contributing to This Code##
+Feel free to pull down this repository and fiddle with the theme files.
+If you need a copy of the database for your local environment, please contact Brent Saner (send Joel an email if you don't have Brent's email).

+The most important thing to know about the production server is that your code should never attempt to fiddle with the server's .htaccess file.